 The RGG starts after the return from maternity leave and lasts for maximum one year.

-Applications must be submitted at the latest four months before the expected use to the Equal Opportunities Office.
+Applications must be submitted at the latest 1 month before the expected use to the Equal Opportunities Office.

 Please fill in the Application Form and return it together with the following documents: